 Communications: The police communications center is the focal point of activity.
 The center operates 24 hours a day, 7 days a week, 365 days a year and is often the first point of contact the public has with the police department.
-The center is equipped with a Computer Aided Dispatch (CAD) system, 800 MHz radio system, Macom radio system, Motor Bridge statewide radio system, Enhanced 911 Emergency system, Telephone for the Hearing Impaired (TTY) system, Emergency Blue Light system, Simplex Alarm system, Closed Circuit Television system, Marathon Advanced DVD Recorder, E2Campus Emergency Notification system, Federal Emergency Notification system and an Elaborate Telephone system.
+The center is equipped with a Computer Aided Dispatch (CAD) system, 800 MHz radio system, Macom radio system, Motor Bridge statewide radio system, Enhanced 911 Emergency system, Telephone for the Hearing Impaired (TTY) system, Emergency Blue Light system, Simplex Alarm system, Closed Circuit Television system, Marathon Advanced DVD Recorder, BlackBoardConnect Notification Emergency Alert System, Federal Emergency Notification system and an Elaborate Telephone system.

 Records: The Records Management Unit is the central repository for official police reports and documents.
 These reports include offense, field interviews, trespass warnings, and traffic crashes.
 This unit is also responsible for processing uniform traffic citations.
 Requests for police reports can be made in person, via fax 850-561-2615, and by phone 850-599-8522.

 Property and Evidence: It is the responsibility of the Property and Evidence Unit to receive, log, maintain, distribute and have readily available all property and evidence impounded.
 This unit ensures the accurate inventory of all items until they are returned to the appropriate owners, or disposed of according to departmental policy and Florida State Statutes.